RalphHightower/GM-Canada-OnStar-2G-Sunset/HightowerCarsAffected.md

 [^1]: 2014 Chevrolet Cruze will be sold.
 Cruz is on its fourth turbocharger (counting the one installed at the factory).
 [^2]: 2014 Chevrolet Cruze was totalled 2022-11-22.
 It will be replaced with a non-turbocharged car or SUV.
+[^3]: Totalled 2023-01-26.
+Damn it!
+I loved the retro styling and with the rear seats down, it had enough cargo capacity for our household of two and two Beagles.
+We took a week-long trip to Florida with three Beagles.
+We had to "tetris-pack", but it worked.